Time Frame: 3 months Team: James Young, Tangible UX & Wings co-founder

 Tools: Sketch, InVision, Screenflow

-As Wings Advocacy grows, the non-profit's dispatchers need a faster system to coordinate and communicate incoming requests from Santa Cruz County case managers to Wings volunteers.
-The requests concern homeless individuals that may need assistance with a task like a ride to an interview.
+As Wings Advocacy grows, the non-profit needs a faster system to coordinate and communicate incoming requests from Santa Cruz County case managers to Wings volunteers through Wings dispatchers.
+The requests concern homeless individuals that may need assistance with a task like a ride to an interview or a move into a new home.

 How Wings works

-Case managers submit a request to Wings dispatchers asking if a Wings volunteer can assist their homeless clients with a task like a ride to an interview.
+Case managers submit a request to Wings dispatchers asking if a Wings volunteer can assist their homeless clients with a task.
 Dispatchers reach out to volunteers to determine who can assist with the task.
 Once they chose a volunteer/s, they notify the case managers and their clients, finalizing the task details.

 User Research: I remotely and contextually interviewed 13 people including stakeholders, dispatchers, volunteers and case managers about their attitudes and experiences with the current system.